 There are two very common investment types these schemes promote: property investing and new business ventures.
 There are several ways you can access your retirement assets to finance these ventures.

 The information below is general.
 Should you decide to further explore these investment schemes you should consult a competent accountant or certified financial planner (CFP).
-You may also need to speak with a Dallas employment lawyer experienced in handling business affairs or real estate law.
+You may also need to speak with an employment attorney experienced in handling business affairs or real estate law.

-Background on 401k business rollover plans in Fort Worth and Dallas
+Background on 401k business rollover plans (ROBS 401k plans)

 The property investing schemes were very popular during the housing boom in the mid-2000s.
 Plans were cast about to get people to use their 401ks and IRAs to buy their home as well as vacation homes, timeshares and investment properties.
 Sometimes these strategies worked out well but not always.